Mattis: US will defend Japanese islands claimed by China

 Mattis' visit to Japan and South Korea follows a campaign in which President Donald Trump unsettled the region by suggesting that Seoul and Tokyo develop their own nuclear weapons and pay more towards keeping US troops stationed in the two countries.

-But in his inaugural trip as secretary of defense, Mattis has repeatedly reassured its staunchest US allies of its commitment to the region.
+But in his inaugural trip as secretary of defense, Mattis has repeatedly reassured the staunch US allies of the Trump administration's commitment to the region.

 "I want there to be no misunderstanding during the transition in Washington that we stand firmly, 100% shoulder to shoulder with you and the Japanese people," Mattis said.